Dhani Lennevald: Personal life

 In 2007, Lennevald was reported to be in a relationship with former glamour model Natacha Peyre.
 In 2008, the couple relocated from Stockholm to Los Angeles.

-Dhani returned to Europe by mid-2010s and Instagram postings of 2021 showed he was in a 1-year relationship with British singer Alice Chater.
+Lennevald had returned to Europe by the mid-2010s, and according to Instagram postings of 2021, he began a relationship with British singer Alice Chater.

+In 2023, Lennevald moved back to Los Angeles with his girlfriend.